Public Works Act 1981

 Schedule 4: Notice requiring claim to be heard by Land Valuation Tribunal, or

-"Notice to ask a special court to look at your claim for money when your land was used for public works"
+"Notice to ask a special court to review your claim for compensation"

 3 Empowered by s 82(1)